ssmirr/appdev-chapters/meteorologist-intro-to-apis.md

 But first, can we customize the example to get data relevant to us?
 Plug in some coordinates that you fetched in `street_to_coords` and try it out.

-Your job is to write some code in the `coords_to_weather` method, where indicated, and put the correct value in the instance variables at the end.
+Your job is to implement the actions required for the [Coordinates to Weather feature in the target](https://omnicalc-2.matchthetarget.com/coords_to_weather/new){:target="_blank"}.

-If I type in `41.78` and `-87.59` at the Coords &rarr; Weather form, I should see something like

 <blockquote>
 <dl>